nahgii/simpleskills/README.md

 To make early-game more tolerable with enchantments locked behind Magic levels, Potions play a larger role.

 Clerics may now offer:
-* 1x Blaze Powder for 3x Emeralds
+* 1x Blaze Powder for 3x Emeralds at level 3
-* 1x Nether Wart for 6x Emeralds
+* 1x Nether Wart for 6x Emeralds at level 4
-* 1x Dragon Breath for 8x Emeralds
+* 1x Dragon Breath for 8x Emeralds at level 5

 ### You can disable adjusted Cleric trades in config.json !